atleer/intro-to-deep-learning-dev/README.md

-# Intro to Deep Learning Workshop Development
+# Develop Intro to Deep Learning Workshop

 Repository to develop materials for our Intro to Deep Learning in Python workshop on January 28-30, 2026.